-- 1. To remove the card, click the PC Card indicator in the taskbar, then click Stop (for Windows 95 only).
+- 1. To remove the card, click the PC Card indicator in the taskbar, then click Stop.
+(This is available on Windows NT only after you install Card Executive).
 This protects your data and avoids unexpected problems.
 You can restart the card by removing it, then inserting again. - 2.
 Press the ejector button once to pop the button out. - Press the eject button again to eject the PC Card.
 The OmniBook beeps twice when the card pops out.